Whenever someone calls me to get a quote for floor sanding and they have engineered wood flooring, they often ask me if it’s even possible first.

 Yet I have never ever sanded through it.

 This coming from the guy who rarely starts sanding with anything finer than 36g.

-Despite this I can scarcely remember ever sanding all the way through engineered flooring
+Despite this, I can scarcely remember ever sanding all the way through engineered flooring.

-Infact the number of times I have sanded through an engineered floor to see the plywood underneath, I could count on one hand.
+In fact, the number of times I have sanded through an engineered floor to see the plywood underneath, I could count on one hand.

-So yes, I have sanded through before but at least 2 of those times was when neither the customer nor I realised that the floor, previously thought to be solid, was actually only a 1mm veneer.
+So yes, I have sanded through before but at least 2 of those times was when neither the customer nor I realized that the floor, previously thought to be solid, was actually only a 1mm veneer.

 There have been occasions when I have recommended not sanding on an engineered wood floor because it had been sanded a few times before and I personally wasn’t prepared to risk sanding through.